-L.E.D.
+1 L.E.D.
 Number Identification Normal Condition Comment 1 Power Supply ON Indicates detector power supply operational; must be lit for unit to detect metal.
 Will not light when power supply malfunctions, low line voltage is present, or optional transmitter swing-away switch is activated.
 LED lights for approximately 5 seconds after power is turned on.
-2 Metal Signal OFF Indicates signal analyzer output is above threshold limit, usually when detectable metal is in sensing zone.
-3 Zero 4 Enable ON ON Indicates specified internal Electronics Mod Indicates specified internal Electronics Module circuits are 5 - Sample functioning normally.
+2 Metal Signal OFF Indicates metal is detected in the sensing zone.
+3 Zero ON 4 Enable Indicates specified internal Electronics Module circuits are 5 - Sample ON functioning normally.
 Must be lit for unit to detect metal.
 6 + Sample 7 Clip Timer OFF Indicates repair clip is in proximity of clip detector head.
 LED remains lit for the period detector was programmed to allow clip to clear sensing zone.
-8 Timed Out OFF Indicates the condition of the timed alarm output.
+8 Timed Out OFF" Indicates the condition of the timed alarm output.
 If the L.E.D. is lit, the timed alarm outputs are energized with the line voltage.
 9 Direct Out OFF Indicates the condition of the direct alarm output.
 If the L.E.D. is lit, the direct alarm outputs are energized with the line voltage.